-Members of the University community are encouraged to report crimes accurately and promptly to HUDPS.
-Also, incidents involving sexual assault, dating violence, domestic violence, and stalking can be reported to the Title IX Office and/or the Interpersonal Violence Prevention Program.
-Employees should report these incidents to HUDPS or local law enforcement.
-Those who are witnesses and bystanders of any criminal incident should promptly report the incident to HUDPS or local law enforcement, especially when a survivor of crime is unable to report it for him/herself.
+Members of the University community are encouraged to report crimes accurately and promptly to HU DPS.
+Incidents involving sexual assault, dating violence, domestic violence, and stalking can be reported to the Title IX Office and/or the Interpersonal Violence Prevention Program.
+Employees should report these incidents to HU DPS or local law enforcement.
+Witnesses and bystanders to any criminal incident should promptly report the incident to HU DPS or local law enforcement, especially when a survivor of crime is unable to report it for him/herself.
 Relevant information includes:

 - 1. A physical description, his/her identity, and location of the suspect/s, if known. - 2.
-What happened and had the survivor sought medical attention? - 3.
+What happened and has the survivor sought medical attention? - 3.
 Was there any use of force and threats? - 4.
-For incidents involving domestic/dating violence or stalking incidents, pictures showing physical abuse and text messages, as well as statements, from survivors and witnesses, may serve as evidence that an alleged crime occurred and can be crucial in a university and court investigations and hearings. - 5.
+For incidents involving domestic/dating violence or stalking incidents, pictures showing physical abuse and text messages, as well as statements from survivors and witnesses, may serve as evidence that an alleged crime occurred and can be crucial in university and court-based investigations and hearings. - 5.
 For incidents involving sexual assault, survivors are reminded not to shower, bathe, or remove anything that could be preserved for DNA samples and as evidence in an investigation.
-Pictures and text messages, as well as statements from survivors and witnesses may serve as supporting proof that an alleged crime occurred and may be crucial in a university and court hearing.
+Pictures and text messages, as well as statements from survivors and witnesses may serve as supporting proof that an alleged crime occurred and may be crucial in a university or court hearing.

 The investigating officer will provide aid to survivors by ensuring they receive medical assistance and advise the survivor about available on-campus resources.
 This information can be found in policies under the Office of the Secretary (Policy Section), University Interpersonal Violence Prevention Program (IVPP) websites, and the Student Handbook.
-However, when cases involve survivors of certain types of assaults, it is his/her decision whether to file a formal complaint with law enforcement authorities.
+However, when cases involve survivors of certain types of assaults, it is up to the individual to file a formal complaint with law enforcement authorities.

 The University's Interpersonal Violence Prevention Program (IVPP) serves as the on-campus advocate, and the University Counseling Service (UCS) provides counseling and support to survivors.
-Among these departments, students and employees can seek assistance in notifying law enforcement and referrals to local community agencies, upon request.
+With the support of these departments, students and employees can seek assistance in notifying law enforcement and referrals to local community agencies, upon request.